Eóin Tennyson

+He is the youngest member of the Northern Ireland Assembly.
+Tennyson was a successful candidate in the 2024 Alliance Party deputy leadership election.

 Early life and career

 Tennyson attended St. Patrick's Academy, a Catholic grammar school in Dungannon, County Tyrone.
 He studied accounting at Queen's University Belfast, graduating with bachelor of science degree in 2019.
 While at university, he was elected chair of Alliance Youth.
 In 2020, he obtained a Master of Accounting from the Michael Smurfit Graduate Business School at University College Dublin.
 He subsequently joined Deloitte in Belfast as an auditor and began training as a chartered accountant.

 Political career

 Early career

 Tennyson was elected to Armagh City, Banbridge and Craigavon Borough Council in the 2019 local elections, representing the Lagan River district electoral area.
 He polled 10.81% of the first-preference votes, and gained a seat at the expense of the Ulster Unionist Party.

 In December, he contested the 2019 general election in Upper Bann, placing third with 13% of the vote.
 Though unsuccessful, he obtained a swing of 8.4% and polled ahead of Doug Beattie of the UUP and Dolores Kelly of the SDLP.